hashicorp/terraform-getting-started-gcp-cloud-shell/README.md

 ## Building

-This tutorial works fine with the
+This tutorial works fine with the image used above.
+However, the version of Terraform included in that image may not be the latest version.
+You can build a Docker image with the latest version instead if you prefer.

 ### Build the docker image

-1. Set up docker and gcloud as described in the "Before you begin" section of the [GCP Container Registry Quickstart](https://cloud.google.com/container-registry/docs/quickstart "Container Registry Quickstart Documentation").
+1. Set up docker and the gcloud command line utility as described in the "Before you begin" section of the [GCP Container Registry Quickstart](https://cloud.google.com/container-registry/docs/quickstart "Container Registry Quickstart Documentation").
 1. Run: `docker build . -t terraform-gcp-gsg:v$(date "+%Y-%m-%d")`
 1. Optionally, inspect/test image - for example:
   `docker run -it --entrypoint /bin/sh terraform-gcp-gsg:v$(date "+%Y-%m-%d")`